uatec/hidef.github.io/_posts/2016-12-25-the-caching-antipattern.md

 ### Integrated Cache

 What's the S in SOLID?
 Single Responsibility.
-If your caching capability is integrated directly in to your service layer and you can't run without it you're definitely in breach of this principle.
-It's not my my place extol the virtues of this principle here.
+If your caching capability is integrated directly into your service layer and you can't run without it you're definitely in breach of this principle.
+It's not my place to extol the virtues of this principle here.

 ### Caching everything

-Blindly applying caching to every external call to ensure responsiveness without a thought for he implications.
+Blindly applying caching to every external call to ensure responsiveness without a thought for the implications.
 Even worse, this approach can result in developers and operators not even knowing that caching is occurring and making assumptions about the reliability of the underlying services that are simply not true.

 ### Recaching

 Caching everything, or even just caching a lot, can result in caches that cache caches which cache caches.

-On one end of the spectrum, this might result all internal caches expiring shortly before the very front cache, resulting in a huge waste of time and resources to operate layers and layers of caching which are never used.
+On one end of the spectrum, this might result in all internal caches expiring shortly before the very front cache, resulting in a huge waste of time and resources to operate layers and layers of caching which are never used.

-At the other then, it can result effectively summing the cache expiry time of all caches involved, so 10 layers of 30 minutes caches can result in a system serving data which is 5 hours old.
+At the other end, it can result in effectively summing the cache expiry time of all caches involved, so 10 layers of 30 minutes caches can result in a system serving data which is 5 hours old.
 How's *that* for counterintuitive?

 ### Unflushable Cache